MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation.md

 - Enter **Experiment Name**, **Description**, **Duration** (up to 21 days) and **Flight to Population %**
 - Under **Settings**, define the **Control Variant** and **Treatment Variant**
   * Each variant is supported and defined by **Variables** (up to 10) and associated weight %.
 These variables are attributes on variant groups that allow you to bundle different set of user-experience via parameterization
   * This variable parametrization configures the feature settings for variants without deploying new code.
 This allows you to iterate faster on changes and make fixes and updates to live games.
 It is recommended to have same variable name in each of the variant group as a best practice of experimentation
+  * It is recommended to have same variable name in each of the variant group as a best practice of experimentation
   * A/B Experimentation is a controlled experiment, hence, a **weight %** determines the traffic ratio to be in-flighted for target audience.
 Ideally, a ratio of 1:1 is recommended
   * An experiment can be configured to run on a Segment
 - Click **Save Experiment** or **Save and Run Experiment**